-- Tilt the top of the logic board away from the rear enclosure. - ⚠ When removing and installing the logic board, take care not to damage the delicate microphone ribbon cable at the bottom left. - Lift the logic board straight up and out of the iMac. - \triangle Be careful not to snag the board on any of the rear enclosure's screw posts.
+- Tilt the top of the logic board away from the rear enclosure. - As you tilt the logic board, pull the right speaker connector to the right and out of the way of the board. - Lift the logic board straight up and out of the iMac.

+⚠ Be careful not to snag the board on any of the rear enclosure's screw posts.

-- When reassembling your iMac, be sure to align the exterior I/O ports correctly.
-The logic board can sit crooked even when secured with all its screws. - Use a USB flash drive and/or ethernet cable to ensure the logic board is aligned correctly while you screw it in.
+- When reassembling your iMac, be very careful to align the exterior I/O ports correctly.
+The logic board can sit crooked even when secured with all its screws. - Use a USB flash drive and/or ethernet cable to keep the logic board seated correctly while you tighten the screws.